kvinay7/interview-preparation/AI Engineering.md

 # Load GPT-2 tokenizer
 tokenizer = AutoTokenizer.from_pretrained("gpt2")

-# Define your input text
+# Define your input prompt
-text = "Large language models process text by converting it into tokens."
+prompt = "Large language models process text by converting it into tokens."

 # Tokenize the input
-tokens = tokenizer.tokenize(text)
+tokens = tokenizer.tokenize(prompt)
 token_ids = tokenizer.convert_tokens_to_ids(tokens)

 # Create a DataFrame to show tokens and their IDs